-- The environmental report and the opinions of those consulted are taken into account in finalising and adopting the Neighbourhood Development Plan. - Sections 2 and 6 - An explanation is given of how they have been taken into account. - Following draft consultation - Reasons are given for choosing the Neighbourhood Development Plan as adopted, in the light of other reasonable alternatives considered. - Following draft consultation
+- The environmental report and the opinions of those consulted are taken into account in finalising and adopting the Neighbourhood Development Plan. - Sections 2 and 6 - An explanation is given of how they have been taken into account. - Section 6 - Reasons are given for choosing the Neighbourhood Development Plan as adopted, in the light of other reasonable alternatives considered. - Section 2 and 6